dayucheng0517/Geomorphology-in-Femmilsjoen/README.md

 1. Rock-fall deposits

 ##### - Of exotic lithologies
-1. Erratics deposited during glacial retreat
+1. Erratics (a rock or boulder that differs from the surrounding rock and is believed to have been brought from a distance by glacial action) deposited during glacial retreat

 #### 4.2.2.
 Marginal moraines